samuelmasuy/psychic-umbrella/README.md

 ### Map Design

-The player usually starts at the entry of the map `E`, the goal is to reach the exit denoted by `O`.
+The player usually starts at the entry of the map `I`, the goal is to reach the exit denoted by `O`.

 	Empty   ' '